Gilnaa/Kraken/README.md

 It is designed for use on embedded Linux system for specific use cases.

+Nothing in this library is new or exciting, it just adheres to a very specific set of rules.

 ## Restricttions ##
 Kraken is designed for use in security aware embedded Linux devices, and it doesn't use any of the following:
  - libstdc++